-- (a) The board may impose the following sanctions in its decision that an ethics violation was committed: - (1) Letter of notification.
+(a) The board may impose the following sanctions in its decision that an ethics violation was committed:

+(1) Letter of notification.
 The ethics review board may issue to any person, whether or not an official or employee of the city, a letter of notification when the board finds that a violation of the code of ethics was clearly unintentional or inadvertent.
-The letter must advise the person to whom it is directed of any steps to be taken to avoid future violations. - (2) Letter of admonition.
-The ethics review board may issue to any person, whether or not an official or employee of the city, a letter of admonition when the board finds that the violation of the code of ethics was minor and/or may have been unintentional or inadvertent. - (3) Letter of reprimand.
-The ethics review board may issue to any person, whether or not an official or employee of the city, a letter of reprimand when the board finds that the person has intentionally or knowingly violated the code of ethics. - (e4) Referral to ethics training.
-Upon finding of violation of the ethics code, the ethics review board may recommend that a city official or employee attend ethics code training. - (b) Factors relevant to sanctions. - (1) General violations (non-reporting violations).
-In deciding whether which sanction to recommend or impose, in the case of a violation of the ethics law, criminal prosecution and/or civil remedies, the ethics panel review board shall take into account relevant considerations, including, but not limited to, the following: - A.(1) The culpability of the person charged in the complaint; - B2(2) The harm to public or private interests resulting from the violation; - C.(3) The necessity of preserving public confidence in the conduct of local government; - D.(4) Whether there is evidence of a pattern of disregard for ethical obligations; and - E.(5) Whether remedial action has been taken that will mitigate the adverse effect of the violation.
+The letter must advise the person to whom it is directed of any steps to be taken to avoid future violations.

+(2) Letter of admonition.
+The ethics review board may issue to any person, whether or not an official or employee of the city, a letter of admonition when the board finds that the violation of the code of ethics was minor and/or may have been unintentional or inadvertent.

+(3) Letter of reprimand.
+The ethics review board may issue to any person, whether or not an official or employee of the city, a letter of reprimand when the board finds that the person has intentionally or knowingly violated the code of ethics.

+(4) Referral to ethics training.
+Upon finding of violation of the ethics code, the ethics review board may recommend that a city official or employee attend ethics code training.

+(b) Factors relevant to sanctions.

+In deciding which sanction to impose, the ethics review board shall take into account relevant considerations, including, but not limited to, the following:

+(1) The culpability of the person charged in the complaint;

+(2) The harm to public or private interests resulting from the violation;

+(3) The necessity of preserving public confidence in the conduct of local government;

+(4) Whether there is evidence of a pattern of disregard for ethical obligations; and

+(5) Whether remedial action has been taken that will mitigate the adverse effect of the violation.

 Sec.
-To impose or recommend sanctions for a first violation of the ethics code, other than a letter of notification, a letter of admonition, letter of reprimand or a referral to training, the board must find by a preponderance of the evidence that the person acted knowingly.

-(2) Reporting requirement violations.
-To impose sanctions, other than a letter of notification, a letter of admonition, letter of reprimand or a referral to training, for untimely or incomplete submission of reports required by the ethics code, the board must determine by a preponderance of the evidence that the person knowingly failed:

-- A. To file the report on time; or - B. To include in the report information that is required to be included.

-Failure to submit a required report or an amended report after receipt of notice of noncompliance by the city secretary's office, the city attorney's office or the ethics review board may be considered evidence of a knowing failure to comply with reporting requirements.

-Upon finding a second or subsequent untimely or incomplete submission of reports within a two-year period of time, the board may issue a letter of reprimand regardless of whether the second or subsequent violation was made knowingly by the filer.

-(f) Civil sanctions for ethics code violations.
-The following civil remedies may be recommended or imposed by an ethics panel which finds that the ethics code has been violated:

 2-45.
 Recommendations for additional remedies.